-The By Types/Tags option in the Thoughts drop-down helps you filter Thoughts in your Report by checking for specific Thought Types and Tags.
-All Thoughts that don't meet the criteria will be excluded from the report.
-By default, Thoughts of any Type will be included.
+The By Types/Tags option in the Thoughts drop-down helps you filter thoughts in your Report by checking for specific thought Types and Tags for thoughts and/or for links.
+All thoughts or links that don't meet the criteria will be excluded from the report.
+By default, thoughts of any Type will be included.

-Click the Types field, then select the check box for each Thought Type to be included.
+Click the field to the right of Types (which will display "Any" if no Types have been selected yet), then select the check box for each thought Type to be included.
 Click outside of the list to close it.